 The Outstanding Statistical Application Award was established in 1986 to recognize the authors of papers that demonstrate an outstanding application of statistics in any substantive field.
-The award consists of an engraved award and $1,000 that is divided evenly among the winners.
+Award recipients are presented with an engraved award and $1,000 that is divided evenly among the winners.
 The award is given annually if an eligible and worthy work is nominated.

 The Outstanding Statistical Application Award is bestowed upon a distinguished individual or individuals based on the following criteria:

 - The impact of the statistical application in addressing a significant problem in a substantive field

 - The ingenuity and or novelty of the statistical treatment of the problem